SHUBHAM01S2/Credit_Card_Fraud-Detection/README.md

 📚 Learnings from the Project
 Handling imbalanced datasets using sampling techniques and balanced weights.
 Preprocessing data for better machine learning model performance.
-Comparing model training times and optimizing for speed using Snap ML.
-🌟 Future Enhancements
-Implement advanced techniques like ensemble learning (e.g., Random Forest, Gradient Boosting).
-Explore deep learning models for fraud detection.
-Integrate the system with real-time transaction monitoring frameworks.
-🤝 Contributing
-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page for ideas or to open a new issue.

-📄 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 🙌 Acknowledgments
 Special thanks to Coursera, IBM, and Kaggle for providing the resources and dataset for this project.